oracle/docker-images/OracleBI/README.md

 If using an Oracle CDB/PDB database, ensure PDB is used when creating the schemas.
 CDB is not supported.

-An Oracle Database container can be created from [OracleDatabase](https://github.com/oracle/docker-images/tree/master/OracleDatabase) - follow the instructions to create a 12.1 or 12.2 Enterprise Edition database.
+An Oracle Database container can be created from an [OracleDatabase](https://github.com/oracle/docker-images/tree/master/OracleDatabase) image - follow the instructions to create a 12.1 or 12.2 Enterprise Edition database.

 For Oracle Business Intelligence 12.2.1.2.0, default installs of Oracle Database 12.2 are not supported - please see [Known Issues](#known-issues).